xregistry/spec/core/spec.md

   "attributes": {                      # Registry level extensions
     "STRING": {                        # Attribute name
-      "name": "STRING",                # Same as attribute's key "type": "TYPE",                  # bool, string, array, object, ...
+      "name": "STRING",                # Same as attribute's key "type": "TYPE",                  # boolean, string, array, object, ...
       "description": "STRING",
       "enum": [ VALUE * ], ?           # Array of values of type "TYPE"
-      "strict": BOOL, ?                # Just "enum" values or not.
-Default=true "required": BOOL, ?              # Default: false
+      "strict": BOOLEAN, ?             # Just "enum" values or not.
+Default=true "required": BOOLEAN, ?           # Default: false

-      "attributes": { ... }, ?         # Only if "type" == "object".
-Children
+      "item": {                        # If "type" above is non-scalar "attributes": { ... } ?        # If "type" above object
-      "keyType": "TYPE", ?             # Only if "type" == "map"
+        "type": "TYPE", ?              # Type of this item,default is "object" "item": { ... } ?              # If this item "type" is map or array
-      "itemType": "TYPE", ?            # Only if "type" == "array"
+      } ?

-      "ifValue": {                     # Conditional extensions
+      "ifValue": {                     # If "type" is scalar
         VALUE: {
           "siblingAttributes": { ... } # Siblings to this "attribute"
         } *